MicrosoftDocs/dynamics365smb-docs/business-central/design-details-codeunit-12-changes-changes-in-general-journal-post-procedures.md

 ---
-    title: Design Details - Codeunit 12 Changes in General Journal Post Procedures | Microsoft Docs
+    title: Changes in General Journal Posting Procedures in Codeunit 12
-    description: The following changes have been implemented in this release of Business Central.
+    description: In earlier versions, codeunit 12 was changed to help improve performance in posting from the general journal.
+Learn about the changes to the posting procedures in this article.
     author: SorenGP

     ms.service: dynamics365-business-central